cheerypal/TrustBLK/README.md

 # TrustBLK

-Honours Project - Development of a Trustworthy and Fair Ad-Blocker
+Honours Project - Trustworthy and Fair Ad-Blocker

 ## About The Project